In electronics, the race for smaller is huge.

 Wagner and lead author Mohammadi are studying this field, called plasmonics, with researchers from three other universities.
 For the novel experiment, they built nanowire semiconductors with organic material, fired laser pulses at the sample and measured the way light traveled across the metal; technically, the excitations of plasmon waves.

-“So, if we succeed in getting a better understanding about the coupling between the excitations in semiconductor nanowires and metal films, it could open up a lot of new perspectives,” Wagner says.
+“So, if we succeed in getting a better understanding about the coupling between the excitations in semiconductor nanowires and metal films, it could open up a lot of new perspectives,” Wagner said.

 The successful harnessing of this phenomenon — called plasmon waveguiding — could allow researchers to transmit data with light at the nano level.